San Francisco, CA: Innovation and Startup Culture

 - Implement strategies and research to analyze profit potential, develop innovative business models, and achieve product-market fit

-- Work in teams to generate and test new business ideas that will be presented to investors and entrepreneurs
+- Work in teams to generate and test new business ideas that will be presented at pitch day

 - Explore the vibrant city of San Francisco, including visits to local startups